Distributed Riemannian Optimization in Geodesically Non-convex Environments: Simulation results

-Our method is implemented in Python with the Pymanopt toolbox~\cite{townsend2016pymanopt}.
-The randomly generated graph topologies of the multi-agent systems used for the experiments are illustrated in Figure~\ref{fig:topology}.
+\cred{This section presents numerical experiments on distributed robust PCA and low-rank matrix completion.} The randomly generated graph topologies of the multi-agent systems used for the experiments are illustrated in Figure~\ref{fig:topology}.
 The weights in matrix $\bC$ with $K=20$ agents were randomly generated by the Metropolis rule~\cite{sayed2014adaptationLearningOptimization} and the uniform rule.
 For simulation on synthetic data, the MSD results are averaged over 100 independent Monte Carlo experiments.

-We compare our algorithm against the Riemannian non-cooperative algorithm, which independently applies R-SGD on each agent using its local data $\bx_{k,t}$.
-We also provide comparisons with an extrinsic algorithm on Stiefel manifold: Decentralized Riemannian Stochastic Gradient Descent (DRSGD)~\cite{chen2021decentralized}.
+We compare our algorithm against the Riemannian non-cooperative algorithm, which independently applies R-SGD on each agent using its local data $\bx_{k,t}$. \cred{For robust PCA}, we provide comparisons with an extrinsic algorithm on Stiefel manifold: Decentralized Riemannian Stochastic Gradient Descent (DRSGD)~\cite{chen2021decentralized}. \cred{For low-rank matrix completion, we extend the decentralized consensus SGD~\cite{nedic2010constrained, lian2017can} to the fixed-rank manifold using a projection operator to ensure the constraints are satisfied and name the method "Extrinsic consensus" for comparison.} \cred{The parameters of all the compared methods are fine-tuned to achieve their best performance.} All the experiments are implemented in Python with the Pymanopt toolbox~\cite{townsend2016pymanopt}.
+Open-source codes to reproduce the results are publicly available on \url{https://github.com/xiuheng-wang/diffusion_manifold_nonconvex_release}.